lvlup-sw/DataFerry/README.md

 ### Configuring your Resiliency Pattern

 DataFerry leverages Polly policies to enhance the reliability of your data access.
-You can tailor the resilience behavior using the `PollyPolicy` property in `CacheSettings`.
+You can tailor the resilience behavior using the `DesirePolicy` property in `CacheSettings`.
 Currently supported options include:

 1. **Default:** A basic timeout and fallback policy.
 2. **Basic:** Adds automatic retries with configurable intervals and retry counts.